-- notifies the employer of the absence on the morning of the absence before normal work start time by telephone; - notifies the class teacher on the morning of the absence by telephone; and - completes an illness/misadventure form found in the HBHS Preliminary and HSC Assessment handbooks with a Doctor's Certificate attached.
-This must be given to the Deputy Principal on the first day the student returns to school after completing work placement.
-The Deputy Principal will consult with the VET coordinator who will take further steps in ensuring that the work placement requirements are met.
+- notifies the employer of the absence on the morning of the absence before normal work start time by telephone; - notifies the class teacher on the morning of the absence by telephone; and - completes and submits an Illness/Misadventure Appeal form with a Doctor's Certificate attached.
+This must be given to the VET Coordinator on the first day the student returns to school after completing work placement.
+The VET coordinator who will take further steps in ensuring that the work placement requirements are met.